odessafrontend/info/shower/themes/material/README.md

 ## Usage

-Get the Shower template where Material is already included.
-Download the [template archive](https://shwr.me/shower.zip) or install the package:
+Get the Shower template where Ribbon is already included.
+Download the [template archive](https://shwr.me/shower.zip) or create a slide deck via [CLI tool](https://github.com/shower/cli).
+It requires [Node.js](https://nodejs.org/) installed.

-	npm install shower

-If you want to install Material separately you can install the package:

-	npm install @shower/material
+	npx @shower/cli create

+Wait for the installation and choose the **material** option in the wizard and you’re all set.

 ## Features

 All theme’s features are demonstrated in the [index.html](index.html) file, [see it live](https://shwr.me/shower/themes/material/).
 Use it as a reference while building your presentation.
-See more detailed [features overview](https://github.com/shower/shower/blob/master/docs/features.md).
+See more detailed [features overview](https://github.com/shower/shower/blob/main/docs/features.md).

 ## Ratios

 Material theme supports any slide ratio you want.
 But it’s optimized for the most common ones: 16×9 and 4×3.
-It’s 16×9 by default, but you can change it by adjusting `--slide-ratio` property for `.shower`, [see example](https://github.com/shower/ribbon/blob/master/index.html#L10) in `index.html`.
+It’s 16×9 by default, but you can change it by adjusting `--slide-ratio` property for `.shower`, [see example](https://github.com/shower/ribbon/blob/main/index.html#L10) in `index.html`.

 ## Key color